pablaber/peloton-client-node/README.md

 - [`peloton.following(options)`](#pelotonfollowingoptions) - the get users following of a specified user
 - [`peloton.workouts(options)`](#pelotonworkoutsoptions) - get workouts of authetnicated user
 - [`peloton.workout(options)`](#pelotonworkoutoptions) - get details of a specific workout
+- [`peloton.workoutPerformanceGraph(options)`](#pelotonworkoutperformancegraphoptions) - get the data used to build a performance graph of a specific workout

 ### `peloton.authenticate(options)`